-Using loops in music is definitely okay.
-It is a good thing to use loops in music because it can help you make music faster and kick start the creative process.
+No – using loops in music is 100% okay.
+It is a good thing to use loops in music because it can help you make music faster and kick-start the creative process.
 Just make sure to use music loops in moderation and try to modify them whenever possible.

 Although using loops in music is okay to do, other producers can see this as lazy or uncreative even though the casual listener won’t care at all.
 There are some things to consider when deciding if you should use loops in your music as well as some simple steps you can take to use loops as creatively as possible.

 Is It Good Or Bad To Use Loops In Your Music?

 I previously wrote about the topic of whether or not using sample packs is considered cheating, and a lot of the same principles apply here.
 The biggest difference between using a sample in a sample pack and using loops is this: